IssamBouzidi/twitter-groupe3/README.md

 ### Credit
-This work is a collaboration of Aufrey, Diem Bui, Maxime Veysseyre, Nicolas Campion and Mathieu
+This work is a collaboration of Audrey, Diem Bui, Maxime Veysseyre, Nicolas Campion and Mathieu